 My Personal Thoughts.

-One research study that I found in The Journal of Venomous Animals and Toxins including Tropical Diseases, 2011, Vol 17, Iss 1, Pages 4-11, it states that based on the research conducted on the Brazilian plants, that because animals have access to these plants that grow readily, animals were in fact getting sick from consuming the above foods mentioned; onions, leeks, shallots and chives.
+One research study that I found was in The Journal of Venomous Animals and Toxins including Tropical Diseases, 2011, Vol 17, Iss 1, Pages 4-11.
+It states that based on the research conducted on the Brazilian plants, that because animals have access to these plants that grow readily, animals were in fact getting sick from consuming the above foods mentioned; onions, leeks, shallots and chives.

 Final Thoughts – Is Garlic Good or Bad for Dogs?

-There are quite a few people out there that give their dogs garlic over time; but I still think that because of the compounds in garlic that are beneficial to humans, aren’t beneficial to dogs.
+There are quite a few people out there that give their dogs garlic over time.
+I still think that because of the compounds in garlic that are beneficial to humans, aren’t beneficial to dogs.

 Dogs are similar to humans in that they can get the same diseases and sickness that we get.
-I do believe that there are certain foods that we should not give dogs, simply because their digestive system does differ from ours.
+However, there are certain foods that we should not give dogs, simply because their digestive system does differ from ours.

 As with chocolate, dogs should not consume this.
 Onions – based on my research is detrimental to their health.
-While many studies concluded that small amounts of garlic isn’t harmful to dogs, would I still give it to my dogs?
+Some people do give small amounts of garlic to their dogs and it doesn’t seem life threatening.
+But, would I give it to my dogs?
 No.

-Just because we eat certain foods, I still don’t believe dogs should get everything we eat.
+Just because we eat certain foods, doesn’t mean our dogs should get everything we eat.

 In the future, I will abstain from giving Atlas any foods that contain garlic or onion to be on the safe side.
-I’ll continue to make her food at home with brown rice, seafood – like salmon, chicken, beef and some vegetables such as carrots and green beans.
+I’ll continue to make her food at home with brown rice, and seafood.
+Meats like salmon, chicken, beef and some vegetables such as carrots and green beans.

-I’ll continue to go with the studies that were conducted, play it safe and not give my dogs these foods.
+I’ll continue to go with the studies that were conducted and play it safe and not give my dogs these foods.